 These cases have some asset managers on high alert, and understandably so.
 These cases in combination with the Section 508 refresh are forcing some asset managers to allocate room in their 2015 budgets for producing compliant documents and websites.

 Asset Managers: 2015 is the year to prepare

 2015 will be the year of preparation for ADA compliance.
-Going forward, asset managers are taking a serious look at producing ADA compliant PDFs and websites in accordance with Section 508 standards.
+Going forward, asset managers are taking a serious look at producing ADA compliant PDFs and websites.
 As a result, vendors who produce documents destined for digital channels will need to have the capabilities to produce accessible documents.
-Asset managers should add accessible PDF compliance to their technology RFPs very soon, if they haven’t already.
+Asset managers should add accessible PDF compliance to their technology RFPs very soon if they haven’t already.

 Asset managers who have pre-existing relationships with automation vendors will need to communicate with their vendors early to ensure the requirements can be met.